julian-risch/TRAC-LREC2020/README.md

 # TRAC-LREC2020

 ## Implementation
-The implementatuion in this repository is part of a Bachelor's thesis by Robin Ruff.
+The implementation in this repository is part of a Bachelor's thesis by Robin Ruff.

 ```
 .